pradeepverma98/Diwali-Sale-Analysis/README.md

 •	Analysis of the top 10 product IDs by order count can be useful for identifying which specific items contribute the most to revenue.
 Consider promoting these popular products more heavily.

+Conclusion:

+•	This analysis offers valuable insights into consumer behavior during the Diwali sale.
+By understanding demographics, state-wise performance, and category preferences, businesses can make data-driven decisions to optimize marketing efforts, inventory management, and customer targeting.